Mellanox/ipoib-cni/README.md

-# IP Over Infiniband IPoIB plugin
+# IP Over Infiniband (IPoIB) CNI plugin

 ## Overview

-Allow user to create IPoIB link and move it to the pod.
+Allow user to create IPoIB child link and move it to the pod.

 ## Example configuration